solacecommunity/spring-cloud-stream-request-reply/README.md

 In general, if you want to answer to a message, you do not need this library.
 Instead, you can simply send the response to the topic defined in the reply to header and reply all requested header.

-However, the methods `RequestReplyMessageHeaderSupportService.wrap` and `RequestReplyMessageHeaderSupportService.wrapList`
+However, the methods `RequestReplyMessageHeaderSupportService.wrap`, `RequestReplyMessageHeaderSupportService.wrapList`
+and `RequestReplyMessageHeaderSupportService.wrapFlux`
 from this library can support in creating the response with properly setting the message headers, as well as with substituting variables in dynamic topics.